syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Data-Binding.md

 control: Spreadsheet
 documentation: ug
 ---
-# Data Binding with ASP.NET MVC Spreadsheet
+# Data Binding in ASP.NET MVC Spreadsheet

 Spreadsheet can be populated with external datasource using `DataSource` property.
 The `DataSource` property can be assigned either with the instance of `DataManager` or JSON data array collection.
 Spreadsheet supports three different kinds of Data binding.